Fortyseven/ctfpanel/README.md

 - My intention was to make this as self-reliant as possible.
 Yes, the bulk of this is external links -- a glorified bookmark panel.
 But if there's a way to make a small tool self-hosted, I'll do it.
 (The reverse shell tool, for instance.
 Or the absurd ASCII chart.)

-- I'm using Zepto (a tiny jQuery clone) for rapid JS'ing, but I'm probably going to remove that at some point.
-There's little need for jQuery in 202x.
-Just need to start swapping out the "jQuery" meats in my head for "native JS" meats and build up that muscle memory.

 - Speaking of which, I'm also encouraging the use of native HTML5 controls where possible.
 Such as the accordion panels provided by `<details>` and `<summary>`.

 ## But Most Importantly...